joshkelvinpalermo/portfolio/README.md

 # Data Engineer Portfolio

 Hi!
 My name is Josh, and I'm thrilled to share my growing professional portfolio with you.
-This repository contains a curated collection of projects completed through various data engineering and analytic courses, as well as self-directed learning exercises.
+This repository contains a curated collection of projects completed through various data engineering and analytics stints, self-directed learning exercises, and company-initiated projects.
 Each project highlights key skills and techniques in the field.

 ## Personal Projects
 ### [Pseudo-Pokedex - VGG Net](https://github.com/joshkelvinpalermo/Pokedex)